-Once you are happy with your name selection, press "ENTER" to confirm the edited Name.
-The New name will be stored.
+When completed with name selection, press "ENTER" to confirm the edited Name.
+The new name will be stored.
 The following example shows "Sub" replacing our previous name of "Low":

-Out-1 Sub Name Name = Sub

-Source page - from this page it is possible to assign one of the following Inputs to any Output Channel:
+Out-1 Sub Name Name = Sub Source page - from this page it is possible to assign one of the following Inputs to any Output Channel: